 Whether and how to simplify the policy control framework for 6G, including:

-a) whether and how to reduce the number of services or interactions to efficiently provide policies to the different policy enforcement points.
+a) whether and how to reduce the number of services and or service interactions to efficiently provide policies to the different policy enforcement points.

-b) whether and how to the UE requests UE Policies from the 6G CN.
+b) whether and how the UE requests UE Policies from the 6G CN and or the 6G CN pushes UE Policies to the UE.

-2. Whether and how to consider user preferences during UE policy evaluation at UE.
+2. Whether and how to improve the policy evaluation at UE, e.g. to consider user preferences.

 Whether and how to improve the External Parameter Provisioning aspects of policy control for 6G.